 The system tries to find a pattern matching the data.
 In this case, I’d like to do better.
-One of my objectives was to see whether this approach could potentially do better than the PERL script fiddling I’ve been using.
+One of my objectives was to see whether this approach could potentially do better than the PERL script fiddling I’ve been doing.

 Clicking on “Override settings” in the above lets you supply your own pattern.
 It brings up: